Hibiscus Tea (coarse)

 Colour in Cup: Deep red liquor, dark in tone.

-Health Benefits of Drinking Hibiscus Tea: Some of the health benefits for this beverage include: improved Immune System and Digestive System health, enhanced liver protection, and even menstrual relief.
+Some of the Hibiscus Tea Benefits for this beverage include: improved Immune System and Digestive System health, enhanced liver protection, and even menstrual relief.
 However, most notably, many studies have been conducted on Hibiscus Tea with regard to the lowering of high blood pressure.

 Further to this, when consumed as part of a healthy and active lifestyle, 3 cups of Hibiscus Tea (Coarse) tea a day can lower the absorption of starch and glucose from the average diet.